davexre/Annealer-PCB/BOM.md

 Take your pick - these are the normal fare.
 The resistors are all normal axial lead, 1/4 watt resistors.
 I used 1%, but since you're trimming these, you can use 5% or even 10%, if you like.

+### Headers

+Traditionally, you'd want stackable headers, so that you can also plug other devices into the top of your shield.
+SparkFun has a ready-made set here: https://www.sparkfun.com/products/10007

+However, if you want to rock straight male headers on the bottom, be my guest! https://www.sparkfun.com/products/116

+You can find the same on Mouser, including that same SparkFun kit: https://www.mouser.com/ProductDetail/SparkFun/PRT-11417?qs=WyAARYrbSnb%252BtXjDIp5vcQ%3D%3D

+The breakaway male headers come in many varieties.